 Simple English definitions for legal terms

-Read a random definition: contractor
+Read a random definition: comp time

 Federal Tax Deposits (FTD) are payments that employers must make to the Internal Revenue Service (IRS) for taxes that are withheld from their employees' paychecks.
 These taxes are required by law and are used to fund programs like Social Security and Medicare.
 Employers must make these payments either monthly or semi-weekly, depending on their size, using the Electronic Funds Tax Payment Service (EFTPS).
 This ensures that the money is paid to the IRS and not lost due to financial issues.
 If an employer is late on their payments, they may face fees of 15% or more on the withholding tax.